Congratulations! You did it.

 After your two weeks are up, you may be feeling better but you are still healing.
 Many women feel pressured into getting their pre-baby body back, or want to jump back into a pre-pregnancy exercise routine.

-Instead, consider a postnatal yoga series like this one from Shiva Rea (it comes with an infant massage video which I also love).
+Instead, consider a postnatal yoga series like this one from Shiva Rea (affiliate link, it comes with an infant massage video which I also love).

 Your focus should be on rebuilding your pelvic floor, rebuilding and strengthening your core and gently rebuilding your stamina.
 Going too hard too fast on exercise or diet could affect your overall longevity, milk production, core stability and more.